-Prerequisites: Compass writing score of 0-42 and Compass reading score of 50 - 67 or READ 083 comprehension of college level texts, the application of critical reading and thinking to the preparation and planning of essays, drafting essays, understanding reader feedback, revising, and editing, proofreading, and correcting final drafts.
+This introductory academic literacy course will focus on learning and practicing the fundamental processes of reading comprehension and written communication.
+These processes include strategies necessary to deal with college level vocabulary, comprehension of college level texts, the application of critical reading and thinking to the preparation and planning of essays, drafting essays, understanding reader feedback, revising, and editing, proofreading, and correcting final drafts.
 Students will be expected to learn how to achieve a high level of quality in their writing and demonstrate a fundamental ability to construct full essays based on their experience and reading texts.